 In this movie, Robin Hood and Little John are happy-go-lucky types.
 They cavort through the forest, hide in the creeks, band together with Robin’s Merry Men, leap fences and climb trees, running from the Sheriff and his band of deputies.

 And they do it all with a chuckle, knowing they will best their enemy and bring smiles to the faces of the poor and downtrodden.
+To them, the song is a simple reminder that even in the hardest times, there is still something to sing about.

 Life has us running through the forest of our agendas with no clear path to a meadow and jumping through hoops to get our list of things to do for the day completed.